Social learning can help today’s organizations keep up with the pace at which their business moves

 For enterprises, there are several reasons to adopt social learning in the workplace, including:

 - Shorter orientation times for new hires: It can take up to 2 years before an employee is “fully productive.”
 For some employees, they may require as long as 6 months to simply feel fully comfortable in their new position.
-Social learning accelerates this process by acclimating new hires to their peers and internal subject matter experts quickly, encouraging them to feel comfortable asking questions and creating connections across the entire organization more effectively.
+Social learning accelerates this process by acclimating new hires to their co-workers and internal subject matter experts quickly, encouraging them to feel comfortable asking questions and creating connections across the entire organization more effectively.

 - It promotes constructivism: Constructivism is a standard that promotes learning as an active and constructive process in which learners become teachers.
 It assists in creating a workforce full of stakeholders that are engaged with their training as a result of informally training their peers.